Bergen Airport, Hjellestad

 Bergen Airport, Hjellestad (Bergen sjølufthavn, Hjellestad) was a water airport serving Bergen, Norway from 1948 through 1951.
-Located at Hjellestad, then in the municipality of Fana, the airport was variously used by Norwegian Air Lines (DNL), Scandinavian Airlines System (SAS), Widerøe and West Norway Airlines for seaplane routes eastwards to Oslo, southwards to Haugesund and Stavanger, and northwards to Ålesund, Kristiansund and Trondheim.
+Located at Hjellestad in Fana Municipality, the airport was variously used by Norwegian Air Lines (DNL), Scandinavian Airlines System (SAS), Widerøe and West Norway Airlines for seaplane routes eastwards to Oslo, southwards to Haugesund and Stavanger, and northwards to Ålesund, Kristiansund and Trondheim.

 Bergen Airport, Sandviken proved too small for DNL's routes with the introduction of the Short Sandringham, most due to ship traffic in the area.
 The airport at Hjellestad opened on 23 August 1948.
 It consisted of a small cabin used as a control tower, a small terminal building.
 Smaller aircraft could dock at a floating wharf, while the larger Sandringhams anchored at a buoy.
 The airport was closed in 1951, after DNL closed its Oslo routes and traffic moved back to Sandviken.